-* We keep your info safe & avoid spam too!
+* We keep your info safe & hate spam too!

-Many runners I see in clinic are still being told by shoe shop staff, personal trainers or other therapists that the ‘reason they are in pain’ or ‘the way to become a better runner’ is to change their heel strike to a midfoot or forefoot strike (see an email I received from a reader worried about their heel strike here).
-Unfortunately, it’s not that simple and despite the good intention it is delivered with, advice like this can even cause injury.read more
+Many runners I see in clinic are still being told by shoe shop staff, personal trainers or other therapists that the ‘reason they are in pain’ or ‘the way to become a better runner’ is to change their heel strike to a midfoot or forefoot strike Unfortunately, advice like this can cause injury.read more

 For runners struggling with pain or injury, it can often be confusing as to what type of health professional to visit.
 In a previous article we considered the difference between a sports therapist, physiotherapist, osteopath and chiropractor but experience shows that at the end most of us do not care what the therapist has studied, as long as they can fix us.
 And here lies the problem.
 The belief that the human body can be ‘fixed’ by a therapist’s hands is probably one of the main reasons that so many runners struggle with delayed recovery or re-injury.read more